South Yuba River, Nevada City, California, via Pascalipatou / Shutterstock.com

-River-set towns are automatically-scenic, especially in Cali's lovely weather to enjoy the water-bound activities and relaxation along the banks.
-These most charming towns in the state with river breathing waves of tranquility into their small hearts comprise a purely-magical visit.
+River-set towns are automatically scenic, especially in Cali's lovely weather, where you can enjoy water-bound activities and relaxation along the banks.
+These most charming towns in the state, with rivers breathing waves of tranquility into their small hearts, comprise a purely-magical visit.

 Guerneville